To Marry for a Green Card Marriage of Convenience

 Factors to consider in making this determination may include :

 •The length of separation;

 •Whether the applicant and his or her spouse continue to support each other and their children (if any) during the separation;

 •Whether the spouses intend to separate permanently; and

 •Whether either spouse becomes involved in a relationship with others during the separation.

 Under very limited circumstances and where there is no indication that the spouses encountered marital disunity , an applicant may be able to show that he or she is living in marital union with his or her U.S. citizen spouse even though the applicant does not actually reside with citizen spouse.
 Separation from one’s spouse does not invalidate naturalization if the separation is due to circumstances beyond his or her control, such as

 •Service in the U.S. armed forces ; or

 USCIS does not consider incarceration during the time of required living in marital union to be a n involuntary separation

 Officiant Guy is a California nondenominational minister for weddings.
-He has been officiating weddings for over several decades.
-He has been on TV.
+He has been an officiant for weddings over several decades.
+He has been on TV many times.
 He has married many celebrities.
 He issues Los Angeles confidential marriage licenses.
 Call the most popular officiant in Los Angeles County.
 Planning to get married anywhere in LA or OC Counties?
 Then call (310) 882-5039 or (562) 547-3255.
 Or fill out the contact form.